su1jun/T__Led-Control/README.md

 <p>
-    This is miniproject for my course, Inteligence Control Goal of this projetc is to make web server with raspberrypi and control led connected from it You can access to <a href="www.ledcontrol.site>www.ledcontrol.site</a> during server work
+    This is miniproject for my course, Inteligence Control Goal of this projetc is to make web server with raspberrypi and control led connected from it You can access to "www.ledcontrol.site" during server work
 </p>

 <h2>Key Porint</h2>